-Read the passage and mark the correct answer to the questions.
+Read the following passage and mark the letter A, B, C, or D to indicate the correct answer to each of the questions from 44 to 50.

 The earliest recorded festivities in honor of a new year's arrival date back some 4,000 years to ancient Babylon.
 For the Babylonians, the first new moon following the vernal equinox heralded the start of a new year.
 Throughout antiquity, civilizations around the world developed increasingly sophisticated calendars.
 In Egypt, for instance, the year began with the annual flooding of the Nile, which coincided with the rising of the star Sirius.
 The first day of the Chinese new year, meanwhile, occurred with the second new moon after the winter solstice.